cherysejohnson/57/README.md

 'Mad Lib'
 - Create a simple mad-lib program that prompts for a noun, a verb, an adverb, and an adjective and injects those into a story that you create.

-- Enter a noun: dog
-- Enter a verb: walk
-- Enter an adjective: blue
-- Enter an adverb: quickly
-- Output: Do you walk your blue dog quickly?
-That's hilarious!

 #### Challenge Five
 'Simple Math'
 - Write a program that prompts for two numbers.
 Print the sum, difference, product, and quotient of those numbers
-- What is the first number? x
-- What is the second number? y
-- x + y = _
-- x - y = _
-- x * y = _
-- x / y = _